 - Certain countries are exempting vaccinated individuals from mandatory quarantines

-- Vaccination may be required by local governments to engage in social activities such as going to the movies, the theater, museums, restaurants, nightclubs, concerts, sporting events, or gyms
+- Vaccination may be required by local governments to engage in social activities such as going to the movies, the theater, museums, restaurants, nightclubs, concerts, sporting events, gyms, or to utilize public transportation.

 - Airline travel requirements may shift and require proof of vaccination to travel

-- Vaccinated individual will likely have increased ability for independent travel both during and after their program
+- Vaccinated individuals will likely have increased ability for independent travel both during and after their program

 - More lenient guidelines from the CDC upon return from international travel

 This will depend on your program, current location, and host country requirements.
-Isolate, continue to monitor your health, follow local country (or state and county) COVID-19 protocols, and inform your program and Education Abroad.
+Isolate, continue to monitor your health, follow local country (or state and county) COVID-19 protocols, and reach out to your program and EA for further guidance.

-Should Education Abroad make the difficult decision to suspend any program prior to departure, students will have three options:
+Should EA make the difficult decision to suspend any program prior to departure, students will have three options:

 - Defer their participation to a future term